Ukraine war, tensions with China over the great summit of Bali - ExBulletin

 Forecasters have reduced estimates of China’s annual economic growth to just 3%.
 That would be less than half of last year’s 8.1% and the second lowest in decades.

-Chinese President Xi will come to the summit emboldened by his appointment to an unusual third term as party chairman, making him China’s strongest leader in decades.
-This is only his second trip abroad since the beginning of 2020, following a visit to Central Asia where he met Putin in September.
+Chinese President Xi will arrive at the summit emboldened by his appointment to an unusual third term as party chairman, making him China’s most powerful leader in decades.
+It is only his second trip abroad since early 2020, following a visit to Central Asia where he met Mr Putin in September.

-Biden and Xi will hold their first in-person meeting since Biden became president in January 2021 on the sidelines of events on Monday.
+Mr. Biden and Mr. Xi will hold their first in-person meeting since Biden became president in January 2021 on the sidelines of events on Monday.

-The European Union is also reassess its relationship with China as it seeks to reduce its commercial dependence on the country.
+The European Union is also reassessing its relationship with China as it seeks to reduce its trade dependence on the country.

-Biden said he plans to speak with Xi about topics such as Taiwan, trade policies and Beijing’s relations with Russia.
+Mr. Biden said he planned to speak with Mr. Xi about topics including Taiwan, trade policies and Beijing’s relationship with Russia.

-What I want to do…is expose every one of our red lines, Biden said last week.
+What I want to do … is expose each of our red lines, Mr Biden said last week.

 Many developing economies are caught between battling inflation and trying to recover from the pandemic.
 The host Indonesia’s economy grew at a 5.7% pace in the last quarter, one of the fastest among G-20 countries.